8 Early Warning Signs of Feline Leukemia Virus (FeLV)

 Diagnosing Feline Leukemia

 Since the signs and symptoms of FeLV can be like other medical conditions, the best way to diagnose it is to see your veterinarian immediately.
-As the disease progresses, it's normal for your cat to suffer from other medical conditions due to their compromised health and it's easy for a lay person to mistake the secondary condition for the main cause.
-If you notice your cat having any of the signs of FeLV, take him in for a checkup right away so he can be tested.
+As the disease progresses, it's normal for your cat to suffer from other medical conditions due to their compromised health, and it's easy to mistake the secondary condition for the main cause.

 Vet diagnosing a sick cat